dropbox/changes-mesos-framework/README.md

 ]
 ```

-...to run `my_job`, claiming that amount of resources.
+...to run `my_job`, claiming the stated amount of resources.

-The proxy will also periodically send status updates about jobs to the `/status` endpoint of your service:
+The proxy will also periodically `POST` status updates about job to the `/status` endpoint of your service:

 ```json
 {